-We hope that all our pupils have had a wonderful Christmas break and are as eager to get back to St. Luke’s and start the spring term as we are.
+We hope that all our pupils have had a wonderful half term break and are excited to get back to St. Luke’s for this final leg of the year.

-We’ve got a lot of exciting and interesting things planned for the coming weeks!
+We’ve got a lot of interesting things planned for the coming weeks!

 Let’s take a quick look at what we’re going to be covering.
 Remember that any extra research or practice that you can give your child at home on these subjects will give them an advantage when they come to look at them in class.

-In numeracy we’ll be learning about forms of measurement, including distance, weight, money, and measures of time (the children will also be taught about 24 hour clock, and how to read the time from clocks with Roman numerals).
+In numeracy we’ll be learning about fractions (paying particular attention to the importance of tenths, and their connection to the decimal numbers the children will be using next year).
+We'll also be looking at money, including how to perform various arithmetical calculations with it, how to give change, how to convert amounts between pounds and pence, and how to write these amounts correctly.
 Arithmetic, word problems and general problem solving are things that we’ll continue to return to throughout the year because of their importance.

 The ICT unit will be on typing – a useful skill which will improve their productivity in other ICT units throughout the year and beyond.
 This will be done through the Purple Mash learning platform, which your child can access outside of school on most devices using their username and password.
 We recommend that children do this to gain extra practice and familiarity with the applications we’re using.

-Following on from last term’s unit on the Stone Age, the children are now going to be finding out about the Bronze Age - learning about the metal itself, life in this time, significant Bronze Age cultures from around the world, and technology and developments from during this period.
+Following on from last term’s unit on the Bronze Age, the children are now going to be finding out about the Iron Age - learning about the metal itself, life in this time, Iron Age hill forts, and technology and developments from during this period.

 In geography we’ll be comparing Florida to the UK, looking at differences in climate, landscape wildlife, culture, and towns.
 The children will develop skills for making these comparisons that will help them to make observations about other parts of the world.